RaptorCapture247/Pond0x-Dutch-Auction-Pooling-System/README.md

 5. Configure contract addresses and permissions
 6. Initialize system parameters

+The system is designed to be modular, upgradeable, and secure while handling the complex cross-chain operations and auction mechanics you specified.
+Each contract includes comprehensive events for monitoring and integration with your frontend.
 ## Core Bot Components

 ### 1. **Pond0xAuctionBot** - External Auction Monitor